Consumer Discretionary hedging activity up ahead of earnings

-NEW YORK (Reuters) - Investors who have the most to win if Amazon, Disney and other consumer discretionary companies continue to push the sector higher are getting increasingly nervous, judging by their options activity.
+NEW YORK, June 26 (Reuters) - Investors who have the most to win if Amazon, Disney and other consumer discretionary companies continue to push the sector higher are getting increasingly nervous, judging by their options activity.

 Options bets tied to declines in an exchange-traded fund tracking the sector have been unusually popular, even as the S&P 500 consumer discretionary index has logged an 8 percent rise for the year, handily beating the S&P 500 and turning in the second-best performance among the nine S&P 500 sectors.